danja/dog/docs/manual.md

 * **ass.py** : minimal assembler

 This takes quasi-assembly language and looks up the corresponding hex values, producing a version suitable for uploading.
 The values are taken directly from definitions in DOG-!'s source code right now, so I can change things around without breaking anything.
+The first line specifies the start address at which to put the program.

 Example assembly :
 <pre>
+start 0005
 LDAi 66 ; put 0x66 in acc A
 STAa 07 00 ; store acc A at 0070
 HALT